yaremenko8/MoodTracker-EMI/speaker notes/Slide 2.md

 ----------------------------------------------------

-SEGMENT 1: CBT patients from core anglosphere and Europe.
+SEGMENT 1: CBT patients.

-People in this segment are mostly white, mostly female, living in urban/suburban areas and socially aware.
+People in this segment live in the core anglosphere in urban/suburban areas.
+They have either life insurance or at least middle income.
-Almost all of them have one of the six most common mental disorders.
+They suffer from one of the six most common mental disorders.
-They comprise 1% to 6% of adult population.
+Such people comprise 1% to 6% of adult population.

 -----------------------------------------------------

-SEGMENT 2: Private CBT providers in those very same countries.
+SEGMENT 2: CBT providers.

-Once again: urban/suburban area, mostly white, mostly female.
-They are educated, socially aware, 36 years of age or older, non-rightwing, non-conservative.
+Once again: urban/suburban area in the core anglosphere.
+They are educated, 30 years of age or older with lower middle to true middle income.
+Among them are Innovators, Thinkers and Strivers that are liberal/left-wing or centrist.

 Both segments are easy to reach via healthcare enterprises and recommendation systems.
 Both segments are under heavy monitoring by academics.